What’s the Best PPC Bidding Strategy?

 Suitable for campaigns that target to refined prospects

-Update as of April 2021: Target ROAS (tROAS) Smart Bidding strategy will be bundled with the Maximize Conversion Value bid strategy.
-The Maximize Conversion Value will have an optional tROAS field.
+Update as of April 2021: Target ROAS (tROAS) Smart Bidding strategy will be bundled with the Maximise Conversion Value bid strategy.
+The Maximise Conversion Value will have an optional tROAS field.
 Target ROAS is compatible for Device bid adjustment.

 -------------------------------------------------------------------------